Musing About Our Soul

 This passage personally resonates with me.
 In my working years as owner of a company, I knew day to day the discipline of assigning a value, in terms of what someone else would be willing to pay.
 Exchange value: dollars for service, the quid pro quo.
 Is this a fair assessment of what we’ve become as Americans?
 I mean a reflex, an instinct of the American soul – is to estimate how much a “customer” will exchange for everything.

 The quoted passage calls forth three dilemmas that persist to haunt me.
 1) We are lost in a bewildering flood of commercialism, without a clue about who we are as a people.
 2) What happens when we monetize everything, things that are so important as to be beyond price?
-I mean scholarship, art, statecraft, etc. 3) Without mindful attention to my own value, within my destiny, am I too financialized, worth no more than my production potential?
+I mean scholarship, art, statecraft, etc. 3) Without mindful attention to my own value, within my destiny, am I also financialized, worth no more than my production potential?
 And you?

 …the culture of a society